 Visit one of the oldest and most diverse venues is the Band on the Wall, a live music venue in the Northern Quarter district of the city.
 Built in the 1860s as the flagship pub of a local brewery, it was originally called the George & Dragon.
 It got its nickname in the late 1920s or early 1930s from the stage high on the back wall.
 Today it remains a popular venue for jazz and blues acts.

-Live music fans should check out The Albert Hall, an A Grade II listed Wesleyan chapel in Manchester City Centre.
+Live music fans should check out The Albert Hall, an A Grade II listed Wesleyan chapel.
 The grand and ornate chapel has been restored into a stunning purpose-built music hall and is set to become one of the most atmospheric music and events venues in the UK.
 Closed for over 40 years and resurrected by Trof, the people behind Gorilla and The Deaf Institute, as an unrivalled events venue, restaurant and bar.
 Previous acts have included Bombay Bicycle Club and Bonobo.